josehu07/josehu07.github.io/blogs.md

 # Blogs

-Sometimes, I write down what I learned, what I thought, what suprised me, and what I wanted to remember.
+Sometimes, I write down what I learned, what I thought, what surprised me, and what I wanted to remember.

 <div style="text-align: center; padding-bottom: 10px;">
   <style>